Tony Awards laud android rom-com 'Maybe Happy Ending' and history-making 'Purpose'

 Pre-show results

-The best book and best score awards went to “Maybe Happy Ending,” a rom-com between androids, with lyrics written by Hue Park and music composed by Will Aronson.
-Its director, Michael Arden, won — “Happy Pride!” he said — and it also picked up best scenic design of a musical.
+The best book and best score awards went to “Maybe Happy Ending,” with lyrics written by Hue Park and music composed by Will Aronson.
+Its director, Michael Arden, won — “Happy Pride!” he said — and it also picked up best scenic design.

-Best costumes in a play went to Marg Hornwell for "The Picture of Dorian Gray," while "Death Becomes Her" won the musical counterpart, a win for Paul Tazewell in a year where he also became the first Black man to win an Oscar for designing costumes, for "Wicked."
+Best costumes in a play went to Marg Hornwell for "The Picture of Dorian Gray," while "Death Becomes Her" won the musical counterpart for Paul Tazewell months after he became the first Black man to win an Oscar for designing costumes.

-“I have dressed so many of you out there,” he said from the podium.
+Harvey Fierstein, the four-time Tony winner behind "Torch Song Trilogy" and "Kinky Boots," was honored with a lifetime achievement Tony and became emotional during his speech.

 For more coverage of the 2025 Tony Awards, visit https://apnews.com/hub/tony-awards.